oracle-livelabs/apex/ai-interactive-report-lab/lab-7-enable-dictation-support/lab-7-enable-dictation-support.md

     Which product lines generate the most alerts?
 Group by item category
     </copy>
     ```

+    This prompt asks the Assistant to group the report by item category and count the alerts in each group, creating a summary view of alert volume by product line.

 5. The browser transcribes your speech into the chat input field.
 Select the **microphone** icon again or press **Enter** to stop dictation and send the prompt.